aurora-arg/pyebfgen/UserGuide.md

     application information will not be saved.
   - If a state / territorry separator is selected (i.e. "-----"), you
     will receive a warning and the application information will not be saved to the batch file.
+Likewise, if no state / territory option is selected.
+  - If the application does not have an operator class selected, you will receive a warning, and the application information will not be saved.

 In the event of one of the above warnings, the form will retain all previously entered data (with the exception of dropdown options).